 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- All parts of the submission (text, illustrations, references, abstract and additional material) is submitted in one single file (MS Word or OpenOffice Writer file format), and that references are provided in footnotes and included in a bibliography.
+- All parts of the submission (text, illustrations, references, abstract and additional material) are submitted in one single file (MS Word or OpenOffice Writer file format).
+References are provided in footnotes and included in a bibliography with DOI links (when available), and the submission adheres to this journal’s stylesheet.

 - The author(s) are not identifiable in the submitted manuscript, i.e., their names are removed from the document and from the document properties.